Risk and assessment scoring configuration in Risk Manager

 Note

-You can also calculate the assessment scores using default configuration.
+You can also calculate the assessment scores using the default configuration.
 For more information, see Using default configuration.

-Assessment Scoring example
+Assessment scoring example

-Let's take a look at an example of assessment scoring.
+Here's an example of assessment scoring.

 Example